Bears with Hats and Independence Polynomials: Introduction

 After the presentation of the preliminary version of this paper~\cite{WGversion}, Latyshev and Kokhas~\cite{Latyshev2021Followup} extended ideas presented in this paper to reason about the standard hat chromatic number.
-In particular, they found a family of graphs of unbounded maximum degree such that for each graph $G$ in the family holds that $\mu(G) = \frac{4}{3}\Delta(G)$, thus they disproved a conjecture by Alon et al.~\cite{Alon2020HatGuesNum} that $\mu(G) \leq \Delta(G) + 1$.
+In particular, they found a family of graphs of unbounded maximum degree such that for each graph $G$ in the family holds that $\mu(G) = \frac{4}{3}\Delta(G)$; thus they disproved a conjecture that $\mu(G) \leq \Delta(G) + 1$ stated in Bosek, et al.~\cite{Bosek2019Bears} and Farnik~\cite{Farnik2015Thesis} that was previously noticed by Alon et al.~\cite{Alon2020HatGuesNum}.